Sunscreen and Acne: What’s the Connection?

 - Sun protection is especially important when you are using products to disinfect the skin.

-- The darker your skin, the more important it is to use sun protection when you are treating acne, because you have greater potential for long-term discoloration of the skin.
+- The darker your skin, the more important it is to use sun protection when you are treating acne, because you have greater potential for long-term discoloration1 of the skin.

 - Even if you have black skin, you need sunscreen when you are using acne medications such as benzoyl peroxide, Retin-A, or Accutane.

-- Different skin types need different kinds of sunscreen.
+- Different skin types2 need different kinds of sunscreen.

 - Cosmetics that contain sun protection may be enough for people who have dark skin, but they are never enough for people who have fair skin.

 Sunlight Is Both Good and Bad for Your Skin